 Although the Bible does not espouse an Aristotelian earth-centric view of the universe, it should be observed that the church has for much of its history tenaciously held on to an Aristotelian understanding for philosophical reasons, despite scriptural testimony and mounting scientific evidence to the contrary.
 This occured because the Bible is very much concerned with mankind, created in God’s image; however while an earth-centric philosophy stems from this focus, it is by no means required.
 This kind of mistake is common, conflating a peripheral inference with a fundamental teaching.

-Three Short Steps – Really?! back to top
+Three Short Steps – Really?!

 It is sobering to observe that Romans chapter 1 shows that homosexuality is only three short steps away as people tumble down this particular slippery slope of false teaching.